BerndiVader/MythicSkriptAddon/readme.md

 Returns all the ActiveMobs of the MythicSpawner

 ### mobtype of mythicspawner %mythicspawner%
-Returns the MythicMob type of the MythicSpawner as String
+Retruns the MythicMob mobtype name of the MythicSpawner as string.

 ### moblevel of mythicspawner %mythicspawner%
 Returns the Level of the Spawner as Number